esp-rs/book/src/writing-your-own-application/generate-project/index.md

     When the `cargo generate` subcommand is invoked, you will be prompted to answer a number of questions regarding the target of your application.
 Upon completion of this process, you will have a buildable project with all the correct configuration.

-    The generated application can be built as normal using the appropriate toolchain and target simply by running `cargo build` when using either templates.
+3. Build/Run the generated project:
+   - Using `cargo build` will compile the project using the appropriate toolchain and target.

-    Using `cargo run` will compile the project, flash it, and open a serial monitor with our chip.
+   - Using `cargo run` will compile the project, flash it, and open a serial monitor with our chip.

 ## Using Dev Containers in the templates